 Unfortunately, too many homeowners leave this important job to a sad row of scraggly evergreens.
 They just can’t pull it off.

-Let’s take a look at eight plants perfect for your New York or Connecticut landscape.
-Here are some top choices:
+Let’s take a look at eight of the best foundation plants that are perfect for your landscape.
+Here are our top choices:

-Evergreen hollies are great to soften the corner of a house or to flank an entrance.
+Evergreen foundation plants are great for softening the corner of a house or to flank an entrance.
 American holly scores points for being a native plant, as well as looking pretty with its glossy green leaves and bright red berries.
 Because American holly is native here, birds love the berries and also use it for shelter.
 Plant this, then watch for bluebirds, northern cardinals, woodpeckers and cedar waxwings to come around.

 Threadleaf False Cypress ‘Golden Mop’